-1. Double-check the domain
+1. Double-check the domain you want to buy

-- Search for trademarks.
-To avoid possible trouble later, it’s best to make sure your domain doesn’t contain any trademarks.
-You can search for trademarks easily online.
+- Search for trade marks.
+To avoid possible trouble later, it’s best to make sure your domain doesn’t contain any trade marks.
+You can search for trade marks easily online.

 - Check other company names.
 Be wary about registering a domain that’s similar to another company’s name, particular if they are one of your competitors.